 Political Science 497R - Mentored Research

 - Prior to registering for the course, the student must complete the Contract for Mentored Research and have it signed by the supervising faculty member and the department curriculum coordinator.
 Copies of the contract will be given to the student and to the supervising faculty member; the original will be retained in the department files.
-Students are strongly advised to complete this process before the beginning of the semester to insure the required approvals are in place before university registration deadlines.
+Students are strongly advised to complete this process before the beginning of the semester to ensure the required approvals are in place before university registration deadlines.

-- Obtain the signature of the Supervising Faculty member.
+- Obtain the signature of the supervising faculty member.